rse/jquery-stage/README.md

 --------------

 Reacting on the `stage` event is up to the application.
-Usually one wants to react similar to CSS media queries:
+Usually one wants to react similar to CSS media queries.
+A simple example follows:

     /*  foo.css  */
     .phone.landscape   { ... }